Guest article written for AllAboutAlpha.com – the official publication of the Chartered Alternative Investment Analyst (CAIA) Association

 In 1800 only 2% of the world population (which was just 970 million in total) was urbanised.
 By 1950 that figure had grown to 30%, and by 2030 it is estimated that more than 60% of the world’s population (around 5 billion people) will live in towns and cities.
 Already over 193,000 people are being added to the urban population every day, more than 2 each second.

 While much attention is given to the urbanisation of the developing world, similar trends have been occurring in the developed countries which have profound economic and social effects.
 The 2010 US Census showed that America’s urban population increased 12.1% from 2000-2010 (against a national population growth rate of around 9.7%).
-Almost 80% of the US population now live in urban areas.
+Almost 80% of the US population now live in urban areas, such as these property locations you can find on realtors sites such as William Pitt and others.

 In the developed and developing world, urban communities are synonymous with contrast, they contain some of the densest pockets of wealth and poverty together with huge diversities in ethnic groups, languages, cultures, economies and more.
 They are seething masses of humanity with a mix of social issues and opportunities, and we are only just beginning to understand them.